 Always remember that even a shiny and new object comes with flaws.
 So, before hiring someone, here’s what you should look into:

 - Past experiences

 - Personal security measures (how they protect their devices)

-- Background check on attitude/behavior. (why they left the previous job, personality assessments, criminal or sexual abuse records, anything that’ll give you a clearer picture)
+- Background check on attitude/behaviour. (why they left the previous job, personality assessments, criminal or sexual abuse records, anything that’ll give you a clearer picture)

-- Continuous check-ins on employee behavior way after hiring them.
-(This ensure that they continue to keep up good work ethics and efficient working regimes)
+- Continuous check-ins on employee behaviour way after hiring them.
+(This ensures that they continue to keep up good work ethics and efficient working regimes)

-Sometimes, cyber attacks or security breaches, take place in the flesh, within the walls of your company.
-There are circumstances where unknown people can literally just walk into your office doors dressed as a cleaner or an internee, etc. Believe me, it doesn’t only happen in the movies.
-Sometimes lack of surveillance in all the right areas of the company is open doors to attacks.
+Sometimes, cyber attacks or security breaches take place in the flesh, within the walls of your company.
+There are circumstances where unknown people can literally just walk into your office doors dressed as a cleaner or an internet, etc. Believe me, it doesn’t only happen in the movies.
+Sometimes lack of surveillance in all the right areas of the company opens doors to attacks.
 Protecting your devices is as important as protecting your data.

 Securing the perimeters of your quarters and enforcing proper surveillance in all areas of the building is a great step in the right direction.

 Spring cleaning is right around the corner, and so is the need for mega updates in your business.
 You dispose of all data stored on a hard drive, your old washed laptop/cell phone, or maybe even take down notes on a piece of paper.
 As the saying goes, “One man’s trash is another man’s treasure.”
 And the saying is absolutely true!